okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Native SSO support is GA in Preview

-You can now configure your org to use the Native Single-Sign On (SSO) flow.
+You can now configure your org to use the Native SSO flow.
 The [Native SSO](/docs/guides/configure-native-sso/) feature allows you to protect native OpenID Connect applications and achieve SSO and Single Logout between native applications. <!--428053-->

 #### New Brands API option to remove sign-in page footer message